zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

    5.</b> How to handle function failure with optionals
    - Optional: When should you use optional try?
+   - Test: Optional try